Snowdar/asv-subtools/README.md

 Note, Voxceleb1.dev is used as the trainset of back-end for the Voxceleb1-O* task and Voxceleb2.dev for others.

  > **These basic models performs good but the results are not the state-of-the-art yet**.
-I found that training strategies could have an important influence to the final performance, such as the number of epoch, the value of weight decay, the selection of optimizer, and so on.
-Unfortunately, I have not enough time and GPU to fine-tune so many models, especially training model with a big dataset like Voxceleb2 whose duration is more than 2300h (In this case, it will spend 1~2 days if to train one fbank80-based Resnet2d model for 6 epochs with 4 V100 GPUs).
+I found that training strategies could have an important influence on the final performance, such as the number of epoch, the value of weight decay, the selection of optimizer, and so on.
+Unfortunately, I have not enough time and GPU to fine-tune so many models, especially training model with a large dataset like Voxceleb2 whose duration is more than 2300h (In this case, it will spend 1~2 days to train one fbank80-based Resnet2d model for 6 epochs with 4 V100 GPUs).
  >
  > --#--Snowdar--2020-06-02--#--